 The façade was also beautiful, begun by Solari and completed by Briosco, the author of the portal.
 Clearly of Gothic origin, the upper part of the same was never completed and is richly decorated by the hand of Cristoforo Lombardo.
 To complete the complex they made two cloisters.
 This is what you can see outside, but there is more inside the monastery.

 The Certosa di Pavia is a true concentration of paintings, frescoes and magnificent decorations.
 To see the polyptych by Perugino, the splendid figures on the walls of Guercino, Giovan Battista Carlone, Bergognone and Macrino d’Alba.
 The ivory triptych of Embriachi is splendid, signed by Baldassarre di Simone di Aliotto.
 In the presbytery, you can admire the frescoes by Crespi and Cerano, as well as in the transept, where the tomb of Gian Galeazzo is located.
-The tombs of Ludovico il Moro and Beatrice d’Este are also preserved in the Charterhouse.
+The Charterhouse preserves the tombs of Ludovico il Moro and Beatrice d’Este.

 Then you can visit the museum.
 At the Certosa di Pavia, the artworks are also those exhibited in the rooms of the museum.
 The building is adjacent to the main body and set up in the halls of the Palazzo Ducale.
 You can visit the two sections available.
 The Gipsoteca is composed of more than 200 plaster casts, executed by Pietro and Edoardo Pierotti in various parts of the Certosa.
 On the upper floor, there are paintings and sculptures.
 Among which a splendid altarpiece of the Mountain stands out.